Bronx Theft Lawyer

 Third-degree grand larceny involves stolen property worth more than $3,000, according to New York Penal Law §155.35.
 By contrast, second-degree larceny occurs when a person steals more than $50,000 worth of property, as per New York Penal Law §155.40.
 Finally, New York Penal Law §155.42 defines first-degree larceny as the taking of property worth more than $1 million.

-As the value of the property increases, as do the charges and subsequent penalties.
-As a result, any individual accused of any type of theft may benefit from contacting a Bronx theft lawyer to assist with their defense.
+As the value of the property increases, so do the charges and subsequent penalties.
+As a result, any individual accused of any type of theft may benefit from contacting an attorney in the Bronx to assist with their defense.

 Defenses to These Allegations